Nairobi: Places of worship

 The places of worship are predominantly Christian churches and temples: Roman Catholic Archdiocese of Nairobi (Catholic Church), Anglican Church of Kenya (Anglican Communion), Presbyterian Church of East Africa (World Communion of Reformed Churches), Baptist Convention of Kenya (Baptist World Alliance), and Assemblies of God.
 There are also Muslim mosques including Jamia Mosque.

 Education

-The majority of schools follow the Kenyan competence based curriculum (CBC).
+The majority of schools follow the Kenyan Competence Based Education (CBE).
 Nairobi Innovation Week (NIW) is an annual that was started in 2015.
 It is organized by the University of Nairobi and in collaboration with government agencies.
 It focuses on partnerships, innovations, incubation, and startups.
 It promotes an entrepreneurial culture.
 It is an event for local and international innovators to showcase innovations, and to network.